-b.
+- a.
 Impact as compared to actuals for the three months ended March 31, 2021 vs. March 31, 2020.
-Delivery revenues are not adjusted for weather; change revenues include rate increases in each year.
-Amounts deferred and generally recoverable in the August - January period for CECONY and February - January period for O&R through the revenue decoupling mechanism provisions in the respective rate plans.
+COVID-19 impact for 2020 began mid-March 2020. - b.
+Impact as compared to actuals for the three months ended March 31, 2021 vs. March 31, 2020.
+Delivery revenues are not adjusted for weather; changes in revenues include rate increases in each year.
+Amounts deferred and generally recoverable in the August January period for CECONY and February following January period for O&R through the revenue decoupling mechanism provisions in the respective rate plans.

-CECONY Operations and Maintenance Expenses(\$ in millions)
+CECONY Operations and Maintenance Expenses^(a) (\$ in millions)